Quick Guide to Health Insurance Marketplaces

 When Does a Marketplace Plan Start?

-If you enroll during open enrollment, by December 15, in most states, your coverage will begin on January 1.
+Open enrollment: if you enroll by December 15, in most states, your coverage will begin on January 1.
+Special enrollment: if you are losing coverage in the next 60 days or lost coverage in the last 60 days:

 How Do You Report Changes to the Marketplace?